ACTION 7: ENGAGE WITH THE EPISCOPAL PUBLIC POLICY NETWORK

 Learn to do good; seek justice, rescue the oppressed, defend the orphan, plead for the widow.

 EPPN invites Episcopalians to show support for the Violence Against Women Reauthorization Act of 2019, which would, among other things, improve the response to violence against Indigenous women, including Alaska-Native tribes.
-EPPN also urges the passage of the Safe from the Start Act.
-The Episcopal Church will continue advocating in support of this work into the new Congressional session beginning in 2021.
+EPPN also urges the passage of the Keeping Women and Girls Safe from the Start Act that expands the ability of the U.S. government to prevent GBV and provide early interventions at the onset of humanitarian emergencies.

 2007-A167: Support Actions to Protect Victims of Human Trafficking

 2015-A049: Prioritize Gender Equality Concerns in Foreign and Church Aid

 All facts taken from https://www.unwomen.org/en/what-we-do/leadership-and-political-participation/facts-and-figures